The universal Euler characteristic and Burnside group for definable groupoids: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Jason DeVito, Karl H. Hofmann, and Henrik Winther for helpful answers to questions.
-C.S. was supported by an AMS-Simons Research Enhancement Grant for PUI Faculty and a Rhodes College Faculty Development Grant This work was also partially supported by C. F.'s Simons Foundation Collaboration grants \#523991.
+C.S. was supported by an AMS-Simons Research Enhancement Grant for PUI Faculty and a Rhodes College Faculty Development Grant.
+This work was also partially supported by C. F.'s Simons Foundation Collaboration Grants for Mathematicians \#523991 and \#MPS-TSM-00007731.